Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 If you want to disappear on a day trip out of Montreal and avoid the crowds, especially in the summer, look no further.

-Located less than 2 hours away from downtown Montreal, The Eastern Townships consist of several different towns in the Southeast of Quebec.
+Located just a few hours away from downtown Montreal, The Eastern Townships consist of several different towns in the Southeast of Quebec.

 A seriously postcard-worthy destination that will make you feel like you’ve been transported to one of those idyllic movies small towns where everyone knows everyone and each house has a white picket fence, almost.

 From kayaking to shopping, exploring National Parks, and even a ski resort for the winter visits.
-The Eastern Townships have something for everyone.
+Day trips to the Eastern Townships have something for everyone.

 What to do in the Eastern Townships